golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

 We are building your muscles around compiling Zephyr binaries.
 The code is pre-configured, so all you need to do is build, flash, and view the output over serial.
-These step will be used constantly in your Zephyr development process.
+These steps will be used constantly in your Zephyr development process.
 Now is a great time to get comfortable with the workflow.

 * **Desired outcome(s)**
   1. Understand how to use the `west` metatool to build an application
-  2. Learn the process of downloading a compiled binary from the Codespaces build environment used in this training
+  2. Learn the process of downloading a compiled binary from the Codespaces development environment used in this training
   3. Know how to use Nordic's graphical programmer and serial terminal tools
 * **Time Estimate:** 15 minutes